storpool/one-context-sp/src/usr/share/doc/one-context/README.md

 On `CONF` event, each script depending on its function will either ignore any changes or update the configuration, but only if the corresponding CONTEXT variables are changed.
 This behavior is script specific.
-See the sections below.
+See sections below.

 ## Special CONTEXT variables: